 }

 The point we’re trying to make here is that doing dynamic code generation in C# isn't the easiest thing, but it can be done.
 You would have to understand IL pretty well to make extensive use of that feature of the .NET framework.
 We didn’t talk about leveraging the CSharpCodeProvider way of doing this because the comparison isn’t really valid.
-We’re talking about generating code and executing onthefly without having to generate and compile a file first.
-When using the CSharpCodeProvider you also have to load the compiled assembly.
-Next we'll look at how to achieve this run-time execution of code in IronRuby.
+We’re talking about generating code and then executing it on-the-fly without having to generate and compile a file first.
+When using the CSharpCodeProvider you also have to load the compiled assembly and so on.
+Next, we'll look at how to achieve this run-time execution of code in IronRuby.

-Eval: executing arbitrary code easier
+Eval: executing arbitrary code the (much) easier way

 Many programming languages have the notion of an eval function.
-An eval function is a function that takes functions expressed as Abstract Syntax Trees or text to the execution engine or runtime execut.
+An eval function is a function that takes functions, expressed as Abstract Syntax Trees or text, to the execution engine or runtime for execution.
 IronRuby has such an eval function, and for now we only need to know that it works.
 We'll return to this function in more detail later.
 But it's important for you to know that it exists because we may be using it in some places later in the book.

-Since IronRuby itself is implemented on top of the DLR (Dynamic Language Runtime) and the DLR is implemented on the CLR (Common Language Runtime) which is the runtime environment of C# it shouldn't surprise you that our puts "hello, world" implementation ultimately also generated IL that was executed by the CLR.
+Since IronRuby itself is implemented on top of the DLR (Dynamic Language Runtime) and the DLR is implemented on the CLR (Common Language Runtime), which is the runtime environment of C# it shouldn't surprise you that our puts "hello, world" implementation ultimately also generated IL that was executed by the CLR.
 And that that generated IL is pretty much the same as the one you needed for the C# hello world implementation.

-Now suppose we want to generate that method at runtime, like in our C# example n that case we would have to type the following code: eval('puts "hello world"') in our console to see that result.
-I don’t know about you but that seems a lot easier to me than using the Reflection.Emit API.
-There are some risks and valid uses of the eval function but more about that later.
+Now suppose we want to generate that method at runtime, like in our C# example.
+In that case we would have to type the following code: eval('puts "hello world"') in our console to see that result.

++ C:\ironruby\bin

+» ./iirb

+irb(main):001:0> eval 'puts "hello world"'

+eval 'puts "hello world"'

+hello world

+=> nil

+irb(main):002:0>

+I don’t know about you, but that seems a lot easier to me than using the Reflection.Emit API.
+There are some risks and valid uses of the eval function, but more about that later.

 This section dealt with some of the tools and characteristics of a dynamic language, so far it has all been good news I think.
-But using a dynamic language also has some consequences especially if you're coming from languages like C#, VB.NET, Java, C++. e'll look at some of the consequences of working with a dynamic language, like making sure your code behaves as expected and why you don’t need Interfaces in Ruby.
+But using a dynamic language also has some consequences, especially if you're coming from languages like C#, VB.NET, Java, C++.
+Next, we'll look at some of the consequences of working with a dynamic language, like making sure your code behaves as expected and why you don’t need Interfaces in Ruby.

 1.4 The reality of using a dynamic language

+So far we’ve been focusing mostly on the benefits of using a dynamic language, but because of the dynamic nature you also need to take care some more in some other areas of your development process.
 We believe every software developer tries to achieve building maintainable, reusable and flexible code.
-Some of the concepts that to mind are loose coupling, component-based programming, contract first design.
+Some of the concepts that immediately come to mind are loose coupling, component-based programming, contract first design, and so on.